jflucier/ILL_pipelines/README.md

 ```

-### Taxonomy profile on all samples for all taxonomic level
+### Taxonomic table on all samples for all taxonomic level

 For full list of options: